Fred Wright (cartoonist)

-Fred Wright (June 24, 1907 – December 29, 1984) was an American labor cartoonist and activist who created "thousands" of illustrated news strips as a staff cartoonist for the United Electrical, Radio and Machine Workers of America (UE).
-His first published cartoon appeared in The Pilot, a publication owned by the National Maritime Union, in 1939.
-In 1949, the UE hired Wright as a staff cartoonist, for whom he worked until his death on December 29, 1984.
+Fred Wright (June 24, 1907 – December 29, 1984) was an American labor cartoonist who created thousands of illustrated news strips, along with posters, leaflets, and strike placards, while working for the United Electrical, Radio and Machine Workers of America (UE).
+He started getting his cartoons published in the late 1930s in the National Maritime Union newspaper, The Pilot.
+In 1949 the UE hired him as its staff cartoonist, and he remained with the UE until his death in 1984.